HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 The YOLO ML backend for Label Studio is designed to integrate advanced object detection, segmentation, classification, and video object tracking capabilities directly into Label Studio.

-This integration allows you to leverage powerful YOLO models for various machine learning tasks, making it easier to annotate large datasets and ensure high-quality predictions.
+This integration allows you to leverage powerful YOLOv8 models for various machine learning tasks, making it easier to annotate large datasets and ensure high-quality predictions.

 **Supported Features**